9808us/SA-P2P-README/README.md

 TASK_SERVER_TARGET_NETWORK_CODENAME: 'BlaaSignals',
 ```

-In this case the user Blaa (as a *sender*) must config his network with these lines of code, while a *receiver* would anyway modify the code in the same way in order to be able to conect to Blaa's Permissioned P2P Network.
+In this case the user Blaa (as a *sender*) must config his network with these lines of code, while a *receiver* would anyway modify the code in the same way in order to be able to connect to Blaa's Permissioned P2P Network.

 **Using Tesnet will at the moment result in interference with the Machine Learning Project, as they are using Testnet.
 Should not happen, but seems to be a bug there.**